← Back to 漢書

 祿使紿祿 祿使 便 祿

-Grand Commandant Bo and Chancellor Ping plotted together.
-Since Qu Zhou Marquis Li Shang's son Ji was on good terms with Lu, they sent people to coerce Shang into having Ji deceive and persuade Lu: 'Emperor Gao and Empress Lü together pacified the realm.
-The Liu clan established nine kings, the Lü clan established three kings - all were matters discussed by the ministers.'
+Grand Commandant Zhou Bo and Chancellor Chen Ping plotted together.
+Since Marquis of Quzhou Li Shang's son Ji was on good terms with Lü Lu, they sent men to seize Shang and have Ji deceive and persuade Lü Lu, saying: 'Emperor Gaozu and Empress Lü together settled the realm.
+The Liu clan established nine kings and the Lü clan established three kings—all were matters deliberated by the ministers.
 These matters were proclaimed by announcement to the various regional kings, who all considered them appropriate.
 Now the Empress Dowager has passed away and the emperor is young.
-Instead of urgently returning to your country to guard your border, you remain here as General leading troops, causing suspicion among ministers and regional kings.
-Why not quickly return the general's seal and entrust the troops to the Grand Commandant?
-Request that the King of Liang also return the prime minister's seal.
-Then ally with the ministers and return to your country.
+You do not urgently return to your state to guard your border, but instead as senior general you lead troops and remain here, causing ministers and regional kings to suspect you.
+Why not promptly return your general's seal and hand the troops over to the Grand Commandant?
+Ask the King of Liang to return his chancellor's seal as well, swear an oath with the ministers, and go back to your own state?
 The Qi troops will certainly withdraw, allowing the ministers to rest easy.
 You can recline on your pillow and rule as king of a thousand li territory - this is a benefit for ten thousand generations.'
-Lu approved the plan and sent messengers to inform Chan and the elders of the Lü clan.
+Lü Lu approved the plan and sent messengers to inform Lü Chan and the elders of the Lü clan.
 Some considered it inappropriate, and the plan remained undecided amid hesitation.
-Lu trusted Ji and went out touring with him, passing by his aunt Lü Xu.
-Lü Xu angrily exclaimed: 'You slave!
-As a general you abandon the army.
-The Lü clan now has nowhere to go!'
+Lü Lu trusted Ji and went out touring with him, passing by his aunt Lü Xu.
+Lü Xu said angrily: 'You slave—as a general you abandon the army; the Lü clan now has nowhere to turn!'
 She then took out all the pearls, jade, and precious vessels, scattering them below the hall, saying: 'Don't guard these for other people!'

 11